Estimate Time7 min

 What causes a recession?

-• Unexpected shocks to the world.
+• Unexpected shocks in the world.
 Economies prefer predictability.
 When they're hit abruptly with wars, pandemics, or international financial collapses, the resulting instability and uncertainty can send companies and people into a panic.
-When they become more conservative about spending, the economy can contract, as seen in the short-lived 2020 COVID-19-induced recession.
+When companies and people become more conservative about spending, the economy can contract, as seen in the short-lived 2020 COVID-19-induced recession.

 How long do recessions last?

-Recessions have lasted an average of 11 months since 1945, but they can vary widely.
-The Great Recession of 2008-2009 latest 18 months, while the 2020 COVID-19 recession was just 2 months.
-Recessions occur on average about once every 5 years.3
+Since 1945, recessions have occurred on average about once every 6.5 years and lasted an average of 11 months, but lengths can vary widely.2 The Great Recession of 2008-2009 lasted 18 months, while the 2020 COVID-19 recession was just 2 months.

 Recession vs. depression

-When talk of a recession starts, people almost inevitably become concerned we may be headed for another depression.
+When talk of a recession starts, people often become concerned about the possibility of a depression.
 Up until 1929, economists used "depression" to describe all prolonged periods of economic shrinking.
-But after the Great Depression's 43 months of economic decline, economists feared that using "depression" again would incite fear and panic and started using the milder term of "recession."4 These days, there is no clear definition of what would classify as a "depression," though it would likely have to be a severe recession lasting years.
+But after the Great Depression's 43 months of economic decline, economists feared that using "depression" again would incite fear and panic and started using the milder term of "recession."3 These days, there is no clear definition of what would qualify as a "depression," though it would likely have to be a severe recession lasting years.

 The bottom line on recessions